 More Info... by email

+Generally speaking, “sanitation” in the civil context involves keeping public places and spaces free of debris and in line with societal and governmental expectations of cleanliness.
 To help keep public locations like restaurants, offices, and hospitals clean and safe to inhabit on an ongoing basis, many businesses employ the services of a sanitation crew.
 This crew can consist of one or more members, depending on the size of the building and the amount of ongoing work that needs to be done.
 The crew is generally led by a sanitation manager.

-In restaurant settings, the sanitation manager may also have the job of inspecting food items and equipment to ensure that ingredients are up to date and safe for consumption.
-He may keep detailed logs with the dates food items were purchased and when they will be past their expiration dates.
+In restaurant settings, the manager may also have the job of inspecting food items and equipment to ensure that ingredients are up to date and safe for consumption.
+He or she may keep detailed logs with the dates food items were purchased and when they will be past their expiration dates.
 This ensures that food that may be spoiled or rotten is thrown out before it is used in cooking.
-He may also have the responsibility of routinely inspecting the full kitchen and dining area to ensure that everything is up to government safety regulations.
+The manager may also have the responsibility of routinely inspecting the full kitchen and dining area to ensure that everything is up to government safety regulations.
 This prevents the restaurant from getting a bad report should a health inspector make a surprise visit.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!